defold/extender/server/README.md

 For more details see [application workflow](../.github/workflows/application-build.yml).

 ## How to change and release new version of Docker image
-As an example show stepp on Android NDK25 Docker image.
+As an example here is how to change Android NDK25 Docker image.
 1. Make changes in `server/docker/Dockerfile.android.ndk25-env` file and save it.
 2. Test locally that everything build correctly.
 Run
    ```sh